maximlink/managed-view/README.md

 - Optional navigation bar for user interaction enabled with Managed App Config.
 - Add timer to reset app back to predefined URL.
 - Option to delete cached user data when touching homepage button or during timer reset
 - Define string in URL and when found will automatically turn off app lock (ASAM).
-Used with REMOTE_LOCK set to ON.
+Used with REMOTE_LOCK set to ON
+- Added deep link support using "managedview://" URL scheme.
+Use case includes using multiple web clips to support multiple URLs (version 2.4)

 ## Managed App Config settings